AdobeDocs/analytics.en/help/implement/validate/hash-collisions.md

 | 50,000 | 26% |
 | 100,000 | 71% |

-Similar to the [birthday paradox](https://en.wikipedia.org/wiki/Birthday_problem), the likelihood of hash collisions drastically increases as the number of unique values increase.
+Similar to the [birthday paradox](https://en.wikipedia.org/wiki/Birthday_problem), the likelihood of hash collisions drastically increases as the number of unique values increases.
 At 1 million unique values, it is likely that there are at least 100 hash collisions for that dimension.

 ## Mitigating hash collisions

-Most hash collisions happen with two uncommon values, which has no meaningful impact on reports.
+Most hash collisions happen with two uncommon values, which have no meaningful impact on reports.
 Even if a hash collides with a common and uncommon value, the result is negligible.
-However, in rare cases where two popular values experience a hash collision, it is possible to clearly see its effect.
+However, in rare cases where two popular values experience a hash collision, it is possible to see its effect clearly.
 Adobe recommends the following to reduce its effect in reports:

-* **Change the date range**: Hash tables are reset each month.
+* **Change the date range**: Hash tables change each month.
 Changing the date range to span another month can give each value different hashes that don't collide.
 * **Reduce the number of unique values**: You can adjust your implementation or use [Processing rules](/help/admin/admin/c-manage-report-suites/c-edit-report-suites/general/c-processing-rules/processing-rules.md) to help reduce the number of unique values that a dimension collects.
 For example, if your dimension collects a URL, you can strip query strings or protocol.

 <!-- https://wiki.corp.adobe.com/pages/viewpage.action?spaceKey=OmniArch&title=Uniques -->